Jira Azure DevOps Integration: The Complete Step-by-Step 2024 Guide

 Learn how to integrate Jira and Azure DevOps, step-by-step.

-What are the Benefits of Integrating Jira and Azure DevOps?
+What are the Benefits of Jira and Azure DevOps Integration?

-Sharing issues, but tailoring them to the needs of each team allows each team to work more efficiently.
-So you won’t be distracted by unnecessary information, and you can add fields for your own exclusive use case.
+• Sharing issues but tailoring them to the needs of each team allows each team to work more efficiently.
+So you won’t be distracted by unnecessary information.

-Picking the Right Technology for Your Azure DevOps and Jira Integration
+How to Choose the Right Azure DevOps and Jira Integration

 Working on diverse platforms can present challenges, but overcoming them can boost efficiency and productivity.
-When selecting a tool for your Jira integration with Azure DevOps, consider the following three key factors.
+So when selecting a tool for your Jira integration with Azure DevOps, consider the following key factors.

 Decentralized Integration (Autonomy)

-An integration should give both sides of the connection the ability to see what is being sent out and passed into their systems and to adjust what they need without consulting the other team.
-Decisions on what is shared should be theirs and they should be able to change how incoming data is used as required.
+An Azure DevOps Jira integration should give both sides of the connection the ability to see what is being sent out and passed into their systems and adjust what they need without consulting the other team.

 Reliability

-Downtime is another unfortunate fact of life that we need to account for when integrating platforms.
-The solution needs to be able to recover when one or both sides of the integration become unreachable.
+Downtime is another issue to consider when choosing integration platforms.
+The solution for Jira integration to Azure DevOps needs to be able to recover when one or both sides of the connection become unreachable.

 Flexibility

-Your teams’ needs will change over time.
-Different projects often bring different ways of working.
-The data we collect from customers may broaden or lessen in scope.
+Your teams’ needs will change over time as the data from customers broadens or shrinks in scope.

-Sometimes, this means we’ll need to tune our fields.
-At other times we may need to share different things entirely.
-When you make these changes, our solution needs to handle them without fuss on either side.
+Sometimes, this means adjusting your fields.
+Other times, this requires sharing entirely different things.
+When you make these changes, your Azure DevOps and Jira integration solution need to handle them without fuss on either side.

-The tool I’ve chosen here is called Exalate.
-Exalate was designed with these issues in mind and can deliver the smoothest integration possible.
+Exalate was designed with these considerations in mind.
 It gives your team autonomy, enables them to work flexibly, and is reliable enough to handle errors.

 Now that we’ve chosen our solution, let’s get down to setting up the sync.